Gammerdinger/Introduction_to_Unix_and_programming/README.md

 Relative paths are often quite useful and are much quicker to use than absolute paths since they are shorter.
 Personally, I use relative paths when navigating around the UNIX hierarchy.
 However, If I am providing paths of files to run a software package, I will often use the absolute path as I want to specify its location and not run into the aforementioned error after waiting for time on the computer cluster for 3 days.
 Yes, it has happened to me.
 No, it is not fun.
 Yes, it took several times to learn this lesson.
 Careful programming can often alleviate this concern, but I use it as a best practice as it assure me that silly errors will be minimized.

-####### Spaces ######
+## Spaces

-# Now is a good time to pause and talk about spaces.
-# Spaces, unless properly handled with a preceding back slash (\) (which is called an escape), often signify separations
-# You will often see people, including myself, substitute spaces with underscores (_) in directory names and file names.
-# This is certainly a best practice because some things handle spaces in strange and unexpected ways and the easiest way to avoid this is just to use underscores
-# Less commonly, people sometimes use periods or dashes instead spaces, but my perception is that most people use underscores.
-# Let's go back to my first example and replace underscores with spaces and try to understand how the the computer would understand the command
+Now is a good time to pause and talk about spaces.
+Spaces, unless properly handled with a preceding back slash `\` (which is called an escape), often signify separations.
+You will often see people, including myself, substitute spaces with underscores `_` in directory names and file names.
+This is certainly a best practice because some things handle spaces in strange and unexpected ways and the easiest way to avoid this is just to use underscores.
+Less commonly, people sometimes use periods or dashes instead spaces, but my perception is that most people use underscores.
+Let's go back to my first example and replace underscores with spaces and try to understand how the the computer would understand the command

-ls /Users/Will/Photos/Summer/beach picture.jpg
+`ls /Users/Will/Photos/Summer/beach picture.jpg`

-# In this case the computer would to run ls on two things.
-First, it would try to run "ls /Users/Will/Photos/Summer/beach", then on something in my current directory called "picture.jpg"
-# Thus you can see that spaces are problematic
-# You could get around this doing something like:
+In this case the computer would to run ls on two things.
+First, it would try to run `ls /Users/Will/Photos/Summer/beach`, then on something in my current directory called `picture.jpg`.
+Thus you can see that spaces are problematic.
+You could get around this doing something like:

-ls /Users/Will/Photos/Summer/beach\ picture.jpg
+`ls /Users/Will/Photos/Summer/beach\ picture.jpg`

-# But this is generally not advisable for the aforementioned reasons
+But this is generally not advisable for the aforementioned reasons

-####### Options ######
+## Options

-# Well, I want to do something like ls (or many other commands), but I want it in a slightly different flavor
-# No fear, options are here to help you and they are plentiful!!!
-# There can be dozens of options for a given command and so there is no need to try to memorize them all, but throughout this course I will try to show you ones that I like and how to find out more.
-# Options can be added to a command by giving them a space followed by a dash and a corresponding letter
-# For example, my earlier ls /home/thin/ modified with the -l option:
+Well, I want to do something like ls (or many other commands), but I want it in a slightly different flavor.
+No fear, options are here to help you and they are plentiful!!!
+There can be dozens of options for a given command and so there is no need to try to memorize them all, but throughout this course I will try to show you ones that I like and how to find out more.
+Options can be added to a command by giving them a space followed by a dash and a corresponding letter.
+For example, my earlier ls `/home/thin/` modified with the `-l` option:

-ls -l /home/thin
+`ls -l /home/thin`

 Now returns:

-total 36K
+`total 36K
 drwxr-xr-x 2 thin thin 4.0K Dec  7  2017 Desktop
 drwxr-xr-x 2 thin thin 4.0K Jul 28  2017 Documents
 drwxr-xr-x 2 thin thin 4.0K Jul 28  2017 Downloads